 Guided Tour of MPMileage: Location Options

-The original version of MPMileage could only work with locations specified with pushpins.
-MPMileage 2.0 introduced support for geographic (longitude, latitude) coordinates, and street addresses.
+MPMileage for Maptitude can work with locations specified with a data point layer, geographic (longitude, latitude) coordinates, or street addresses.

 The input location type is set using the Locations drop down box in the Input Columns box of the Database Parameters dialog box.
 The Set Columns button is used to set the actual input column assignments in the database.

-This is the Input Locations dialog box set to work with pushpins.
+This is the Input Locations dialog box set to work with named locations in point layers ('pushpins').
 Each location only requires one text field that lists the pushpin.
 Hence, only two fields need to be set.
-A MapPoint (ptm) map file also has to be provided in the Database Parameters dialog box.
-This map file contains all of the pushpins referenced in these two data fields.
+The name of the layers name/identifier field also has to be specified in the Database Parameters dialog box.

 This option is potentially very convenient because you do not have to locate your street addresses before calculating the route mileages.
 However, it is easy to introduce errors .
 MapPoint may not be able to locate all street addresses due to changing roads and typo/formatting errors.
 Therefore in order to use this option efficiently, you should only use it if you know your data is already "clean".